Ronny/lily: Filming

-Ronny's house was built on a sound stage, which allowed the crew to remove the ceilling to hang wires for actress Jessie Giacomazzi.
+Ronny's house was built on a sound stage, which allowed the crew to remove the ceiling to hang wires for child actress and martial artist Jessie Giacomazzi.
 Hader wanted the fight with Lily to feel different from the fight with Ronny, as he felt it would be too repetitive.

 Multiple sections of the episode consisted of visual effects work.
 The scene where Lily climbs a tree was actually achieved through visual effects, with Giacomazzi using a green screen climbing wall.
 This was done as Hader found a perfect location for the house with a "perfect roof" but there was no tree.
 Hader often expressed anxiety every time the actress would climb the wall, as he feared she could get hurt.
 The sound design for the fight scenes consisted almost entirely of automated dialogue replacement (ADR), with Bernhardt and Giacomazzi being brought back to dub certain portions of the episode.

 Music

-For scenes in the drug store, "How Do You Live" by LeAnn Rimes was used.
-Originally, the scene would include an unidentified song from Celine Dion but the crew wasn't able to secure the rights to the song.
+For scenes in the drug store, "How Do I Live" by LeAnn Rimes was used.
+Originally, the scene would include an unidentified song from Celine Dion but the crew was unable to secure the rights to the song.